olivernorred/olivernorreddotcom/src/work/2022gradshowcase.md

 <img src="/images/work/2022gradshow/PROMO_2022 grad showcase.jpg">

-I designed and developed the website for the UW SOA+AH+D graduate showcase with a goal to preserve the event as well as possible.
+I designed and developed the website for the UW SOA+AH+D graduate showcase at the Henry Art Gallery with a goal to preserve the event as well as possible.

-Like many UW websites, this site uses WordPress, so the development side involved some minimal CSS and a lot of uploading.
+Like many UW websites, this site has a WordPress backend and CMS, so the development side involved some minimal CSS and *a lot* of organized uploading.
 It also saved some time to have last year’s layout to look at.

-I designed the digital grainy identity with the idea that this was a digital recreation of a real-life event.
-The light blue link-highlight color came from the tones on the main hero image.
+I designed the digital render identity from the idea that this website is a digital recreation of a real-life event.
+The light blue link-highlight color complements hues in the render.

 <img class="hasborder" src="/images/work/2022gradshow/graduateselection.png" alt="selecting a grad student’s work to view">